 With so many unknown factors, A/B testing can feel overwhelming.
 The key is to start on a solid foundation.
 That means doing in-depth research on your target market.

-First you need to know where your target audience is.
+Before you start with any marketing campaigns, you need to know first where your target audience is.
 Then you can start marketing directly to them.

 Are they on Facebook?
 If so, then how do they usually access it?
 On mobile or PC?